-(31) "warehouse" means a public warehouse licensed under section 57 or a private warehouse of warehouse has so as to add a new class of warehouses for enabling storage of specific goods under physical control of the department, as control over the other types of warehouses would be only record based.
+(31) "warehouse" means a public warehouse licensed under section 57 or a private warehouse licensed under section 58 or a special warehouse licensed under section 58A; [Section 2(43)].
+(32) "warehoused goods" means goods deposited in a warehouse [Section 2(44)]; The definition of warehouse has so as to add a new class of warehouses for enabling storage of specific goods under physical control of the department, as control over the other types of warehouses would be only record based.